 To be honest, I Initially didn’t start with 10 000 steps straight away.
 I really struggled to get my step count much past 5 000.
 It made me realise just how sedentary I had become during my average workday.

 I think this was further compounded by a lifestyle choice, I made several years ago, to engineer my life so that I could work from home 100% of the time.

 I do have a tendency to get so absorbed in what I’m doing, that I just don’t notice time.
 Often I found myself only venturing out the house on the weekends with the family.
 The rest of the time I’m pretty much glued to the chair in my office.

 I found myself walking the kids to school then on the way taking a longer route back home.
 It wasn’t long thereafter that I found I was hitting the default setting of 10 000 steps fairly regularly.
 Initially this was on average may 2-4 times a 7 day week.

 The more walking I did, the more I wanted to.
 I started to use walking as a little disconnect time from the laptop.
 Taken time to listen to some Podcasts or an Audio book or even just time for reflection and deep thinking.

 I can’t really say if I actually lost weight during this period of time, but I can honestly say I did started to feel mentally energized and healthier.

-When I first started using the Fitbit Charge, I never used the accompanying web portal, I just wore the device and checked my step count using the device.
-It was only after a few months later, I bothered taking a look at the web portal and exploring the functionality a little further.
-I found I could start tracking what I was eating and fluid intake.
-I could also measure this against my daily calorie burn.
-I also downloaded the accompanying mobile application which then started the gradual addiction.
+When I first started using the Fitbit Charge 2, I never used the accompanying web portal, I just wore the device and checked my step count using the device.
+Only after a few months, I logged into the web portal and downloaded the app to explore the functionality a little further.